yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 ### Personality Behaviours
 There are 6 defining behaviours that influnce an AI Civilization's behaviour.
 A higher value means they will behave more like the attribute.

-- Militaristic: Determines how much does the civilization prioritize building a military, but not nessesarily using it.
-A higher value means more focus on military, a lower value means it is likely more peacefull.
+- Militaristic: Determines how much does the civilization prioritizes building a military, but not necessarily using it.
+A higher value means more focus on military, a lower value means it is likely more peaceful.
-- WarMongering: Determines how likely the civilization is to declares war.
+- WarMongering: Determines how likely the civilization is to declare war.
 A higher value means the civilization is more aggressive, a lower value means it is more defensive.
-- Commerce: Determines how open the civilization is to trade, value open borders and liberate city-states.
-Higher value means more trading frequency even with civilizations they don't like.
+- Commerce: Determines how open the civilization is to trade, value open borders, and liberate city-states.
+A higher value means more trading frequency even with civilizations they don't like.
-- Diplomatic: Determines how likely is the civilization to declare friendship, a defensive pact, peace treaty or other diplomatic actions.
+- Diplomatic: Determines how likely the civilization is to declare friendship, a defensive pact, peace treaty, or other diplomatic actions.
-- Loyalty: Determines how much the civilization values a long lasting aliance, how willing they are to join wars with them and how much they dispise other unreliable civilizations.
+- Loyalty: Determines how much the civilization values a long-lasting alliance, how willing they are to join wars with them, and how much they despise other unreliable civilizations.
 - Expansion: Determines how focused the civilization is on founding or capturing new cities.
 A lower value means they might focus on culture more.

 ## CityStateTypes.json